nautiyaldeepak/demo/README.md

  2. The above VPA is using `standard` vpa recommender.
  3. App will vertically scale up if CPU/Memory usage crosses 90% threshold.

-#### Challenges with the Current Setup
+#### Challenges with Scaling
  1. The main issue with the current architecture is that, database and the app are running on the same container.
  2. Our app is now acting as a stateful application which is not fault tolerant & also not highly scalable.
  3. We cannot deploy horizontal pod autoscaling for our app, as we cannot have each replica running its own database.
  4. The same problem goes with database as well.
 If our pod is deleted due to some reason all our data is lost.
- 5. Also, the scaling of database is also very difficult as the storage is the setup is ephemeral.
+ 5. Also, the scaling of database is also very difficult as the storage in this setup is ephemeral.

 ## Things I could have done differently
 #### Architectural Improvement
 ![architecture](https://github.com/kriasoft/Folder-Structure-Conventions/assets/30626234/df1fa856-4880-4e1d-90e3-e2af1304af06)
  1. In the diagram above we're segregating the database from the app.
- 2. The app is running independently of the database & now our php-fpm is stateless.
+ 2. The app is running independently of the database & now our `php-fpm` is stateless.
 If our app wants to interact with database it'll make the request to the database.
- 3. Since our php-fpm app in this setup is stateless we can apply horizontal pod autoscaling on this deployment.
+ 3. Since our `php-fpm` app in this setup is stateless we can apply horizontal pod autoscaling on this deployment.
 HPA also provides us with the flexibility to use custom-metrics.
-We can use metrics like `request rate`, `network throughput` to horizontally scale our application.
+We can use metrics like `request rate` or `network throughput` to horizontally scale our application.
  4. With horizontal pod autoscaling we can deploy multiple replicas for our app if the resource utilization crosses a certain threshold.
 This kind of setup will make our app fault tolerant & highly scalable.
  5. In this new setup, we'll manage our database independently.
 Our database can be scaled vertically & a database replica is also deployed which is going to act as a backup and also as failover DB.